Zeph53/Nudo-NormalUserDo/README.md

     Fixed a few lines and Nudo now actually uses Root's files.
     Created a README.MD.
 ## Queue
+    Come up with a way to dynamically chmod and chown files and directories.
     Clean up code and comment.
     Add more thorough information within CLI.
     Brainstorm something!